Pick Hall 518B

 773 702 8868

 Jennifer Pitts is Associate Professor of Political Science and the Committee on Social Thought.
 She is the author of Boundaries of the International: Law and Empire, will be published by Harvard University Press in spring 2018; it explores European debates over legal relations with extra-European societies during the eighteenth and nineteenth centuries, and the co-editor, with Adom Getachew, of W.E.B.
 Du Bois, International Thought, a collection of essays and speeches spanning the years 1900-1956 (Cambridge University Press, forthcoming).
 She is also author of A Turn to Empire: the rise of imperial liberalism in Britain and France (Princeton 2005); co-editor of The Law of Nations in Global History (Oxford 2017); and editor and translator of Alexis de Tocqueville: writings on empire and slavery (Johns Hopkins 2001).
 Her research interests lie in the fields of modern political and international thought, particularly British and French thought of the eighteenth and nineteenth centuries; empire; the history of international law; and global justice.
 She is a co-editor of the Cambridge University Press series Ideas in Context.
-At the University of Chicago, she is a member of the faculty boards for the Chicago Center for Contemporary Theory (3CT), the Human Rights Program, the Nicholson Center for British Studies, and the Franke Institute for the Humanities, and a member of the Women’s Leadership Council.
+At the University of Chicago, she is a member of the faculty boards for the Chicago Center for Contemporary Theory (3CT), the Human Rights Program and the Stevanovich Institute for the Formation of Knowledge.